ninhja/ems-in-vr/README.md

 Before you start using EMS in your VR environment, it's helpful to find the right parameters first with this simple calibration GUI that I created in Unity.
 You can find it in this repo as a file called EMS_Calibration.unitypackage.
 If you import the package into Unity and play the scene, you'll see this screen:

 ![alt text](https://raw.githubusercontent.com/username/projectname/branch/path/to/img.png)

+Before you press any button on the GUI to send commands to the openEMSstim hardware module, it takes a bit of time for Unity to establish a working connection with openEMSstim.
+At the top of the screen, you'll see a time counter that tells you how many seconds passed since the scene started.
+Wait about 10 seconds after starting until you starting sending EMS commands.

 Some links with helpful relevant info that helped me:
 - [EMS in HCI: Challenges and Opportunities in Actuating Human Bodies](https://hci.uni-hannover.de/papers/duente2017Tutorial.pdf)